Funding The Pivot

 The Purpose of the Pivot

 American poet, John Greenleaf Whittier wrote “Of all sad words of tongue or pen, the saddest are these, ‘It might have been”.
 In a world where we are all encouraged to live our best lives, it is not wrong to direct the sacrifice and hard work we use to accomplish our financial goals in a direction that maximizes out talents and enjoyment.
-A well-considered and well-funded pivot can help us all accomplish our goals for our family and ourselves.
+It isn’t easy or else everyone would do it.
+However, well-considered and well-funded pivot can be the key that unlocks our potential and helps us accomplish our goals for our family and ourselves.